drgrib/alfred/README.md

 }
 ```

 Looks good.
-Now let's add `os.Args` support and test it on the command line:
+Now let's add `os.Args` support and test it on the command line to simulate Alfred input:

 ``` go
 package main